-This past summer, our education team spent five days in Chiapas, Mexico, introducing a group of 57 high school teachers to the Rainforest Alliance’s climate and conservation curricula.
-The workshop—designed to address the widespread lack of climate education in the region—is part of a global Rainforest Alliance education strategy that directly engaged 1,200 teachers and 16,800 students across the United States, Guatemala and Mexico during the 2012-2013 academic year.
+The Rainforest Alliance’s active, education work in Chiapas, Mexico, began in 2013 when our education team spent five days in Chiapas, introducing a group of 57 high school teachers to the Rainforest Alliance’s climate and conservation curricula.
+The workshop—designed to address the widespread lack of climate education in the region—was part of a global Rainforest Alliance education strategy that directly engaged 1,200 teachers and 16,800 students across the United States, Guatemala and Mexico during the 2012-2013 academic year.

 Most of the teachers who attended the workshop came from telebachilleratos, a subsection of the Chiapas school system that includes many rural schools serving underrepresented populations.
 Though these schools lack financial resources, they live in close connection with surrounding forests and coffee farms.
 We spoke with Brenda Zitlali Cruz González, a 29-year-old teacher at a local telebachillerato, about her experience engaging with the Rainforest Alliance’s education resources.